PKUSEG: A Toolkit for Multi-Domain Chinese Word Segmentation: Experiment

 \subsection{Default Performance}

 Considering the fact that many users tend to use the default mode to test performance, with the default model and vocabulary of PKUSEG.
 We also report experimental results on the default mode.
 The results are shown in Table~\ref{tab:default}.

 As we can see, the performance of the default model performs worse than that of domain-specific models.
-Therefore, we recommend users to use domain-specific models, rather than the default model, if the user can distinguish the domain of text.
+Therefore, we recommend users use domain-specific models, rather than the default model if the user can distinguish the domain of the text.

-To learn more about the practical application of PKUSEG, we also show some segmentation examples that randomly crawled from articles which covers the domains of medicine, travel, web text, and news.
+To learn more about the practical application of PKUSEG, we also show some segmentation examples that randomly crawled from articles that cover the domains of medicine, travel, web text, and news.
 The segmentation results are shown in Table~\ref{tab:cases}.
 PKUSEG has high accuracy when dealing with words that need professional domain knowledge.

 \begin{CJK*}{UTF8}{gbsn}

 \end{CJK*}